DavidKoenig/catfeeder/README.md

-Cat Feeder
+catfeeder
 =========
-Software for a cat feeder built with RaspberryPi.
+Software for an automatic catfeeder built with RaspberryPi.

 # How to Install
 ## Dependencies